tee-ar-ex/trx-python/README.md

 ##### offsets.uint64
 - Always uint64
+- Where is the first point of each streamline, start at 0
 - Two ways of knowing how many points there are:
     - Check the header
     - Positions array size / dtypes / 3